aliceminotto/lab_journal/lab_journal.md

   Meaning there would be need of two different models depending on which strain and lineage you are interested in.
 In the case uf agricultural setting (that I think we are mainly interested in) in UK and US a model without sexual reproduction would work fine.
 Anyway in the implemented model there's nothing about increased ploidy (how would it change the model? is it possible to add this in a simple and useful way? we would need to know the rate of increase ploidy.
 Is it already mymed by the result of increase in size?
 Anyway I think that in the new model the paraeter about the treshold for too many nucleotides has to be very very high considering this.)

-* created provate repository w/ c's codes so that i can modify just the min to easily create a db from output (**REMEMBER TO DELETE THIS REPO BEFORE LEAVING!!!!!**)
+* created provate repository w/ c's codes so that i can modify just the min to easily create a db from output (**REMEMBER TO DELETE THIS REPO BEFORE LEAVING!!!!!**) here modified mprostest to import argparse and have just one code that takes all the parameters as an input (most of them have a default value anyway), you will need to mofify the launch/config.mk file to change them. i set the launch file to call -h so i can see a list of all the parameters i can give if i forget. the makefile and config.mk are work in progress at the moment.

 ####_work in progress/to do list_